 We have made LCHF easier for Indian Vegetarians

-So, we focus primarily on LCHF diet and slipping into keto range of the low-carb spectrum is left as an optional choice whoever wants to delve-and-settle into that territory.
+So, we focus primarily on the LCHF diet, and slipping into the keto range of the low-carb spectrum is left as an optional choice for whoever wants to delve and settle into that territory.
 We do have a few on the forum who are following the ketogenic diet.
 Shashikant Iyengar, Prabhu Raman, Elle Jay, Vinay Raj, Ramgopal, Dr. Anil Handa are a few who are doing exceedingly well on the Ketogenic diet.

 Coming back to vegetarians and LCHF.
 We have members like HSD, Rajnish Bhatia, Anuraag Kochhar, Pragya, RJN, Santosh Das, Arun Kumar, Sanjay, Sourabh among others, who are strict vegetarians and yet have been following LCHF diet for anywhere between 1 year to 5 years now.
 Here’s a video from Anurag, a strict vegetarian, and his success story:

 In fact, both HSD and RJN are insulin deficient, lean type 2 diabetic, and yet are hitting A1C of 5.0 to 5.5 and no exogenous insulin.
 Arun Kumar has a diabetes history of 25+ years and yet hits A1C of < 5.6 consistently, year after year.
 The five most important things on dLife.in that has made it possible for Indian vegetarians to succeed on LCHF are:

 - A huge collection of actual recipes as tried and tested by Indian diabetics.
 This keeps growing and is comes complete with macro calculations, ingredients, pictures etc. Around 60% of the entire collection of recipes is vegetarian.

 - A gradual transition plan which you can tweak to suit your own pace.

 - Constant hand-holding by members & moderators who have been through it.